 When Philip joined STC, they had talked about a couple of years, then going to business school to move up the management tree.
 It then became apparent that a six weeks diploma in management studies in Chelmsford was more likely.
 Then with the financial problems all training programmes got the chop.
 Despite being well-paid Philip decided it was time to look elsewhere.
 He had some interesting interviews with Plessey and with De La Rue.
 However, the most interesting of all was with ICL, David Firnberg’s IMIS, integrated management information systems division.
 They were not going pay him any more but appeared serious about his business school aspirations.

-Philip joined ICL in 1969 only a year after it had been formed in 1968 from English Electric, EMHE and ICT itself.
-He found himself taking over the merged sales ledger system that had been created by the credit control manager of Powers Samas reporting to the credit control manager of BTM.
+Philip joined ICL in 1969 only a year after it had been formed in 1968 from English Electric, Leo Marconi, Eliott Automation and ICT.
+He found himself taking over the merged sales ledger system that had been created for ICT by the credit control manager of Powers Samas reporting to the credit control manager of BTM.
 He then had to merge this with the systems of English Electric, Dataset and Dataskil and put in a series of new analytical facilities.
 His task was to merge and upgrade four different sales ledgers over four different technologies, to the hard stop of decimalisation.

 Philip feels ICL was destroyed by the Inland Revenue.
 Geoff Cross, who was brought in from America to turn around ICL, did nothing in his first 100 days except walk round the company, seeing everybody and everything.
 He then swung the axe, chopping one third of those who reported to him.
 Three months later, the axe swung again.
 A third of the next tier went.
 The consensus in the company was that if the axe swung a third time the company could be fully turned round.
 However, at that point, Inland Revenue ruled his contract illegal (it guaranteed him an after-tax package of salary and expenses).
 They gave him six weeks to leave the country or be bankrupted.
 So, Cross left.
 ICL fell apart.
 And that was the point at which Philip decided to leave ICL.